Israel earmarks COVID PCRs for high-risk groups, expands home-testing | Health

 - Israel

-Israel changed its COVID-19 quarantine and testing policy on Wednesday in what the Health Ministry described as an effort to ensure continued protection for vulnerable populations from a surge in infections fueled by the Omicron variant.
+Israel changed its COVID-19 quarantine and testing policy on Wednesday as part of efforts to husband resources and ensure continued protection for vulnerable people amid a surge in infections fueled by the Omicron variant.

-PCR tests will be earmarked for people aged 60 and over or with weak immune systems, while those at lower risk will be checked with rapid antigen tests, ministry officials said.
-Those vaccinated against COVID-19 and who have been exposed to carriers will be allowed to make initial determinations of whether or not they should quarantine with home testing kits.
+PCR tests will be earmarked for people aged 60 and over or with weak immune systems, while those at lower risk will be checked with rapid antigen tests, the health ministry said.
+People who are not in riskier groups and have been vaccinated against COVID-19 will be allowed to use home-kits to initially determine whether they need to self-isolate after exposure to carriers of the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)